-Over the last 50 years, the shift from small mixed family farms and grazing operations towards large indoor or confinement livestock operations has had a devastating impact on animal welfare across all farmed species.
+Over the last 50 years, the shift from small diverse family farms and grazing operations towards large confinement livestock operations has had a devastating impact on animal welfare across all farmed species.
 Modern confinement operations are designed to maximize growth and production rates in as short a time as possible.
 Today, most pigs, poultry and cattle in the U.S. are confined indoors or on dirt feedlots in cramped, stressful and often filthy conditions, where they are unable to express natural behaviors.

-30 million beef cattle are slaughtered every year in the U.S. Most will have spent their last few months at Concentrated Animal Feeding Operations (also known as CAFOs).
+30 million beef cattle are slaughtered every year in the U.S. Most will have spent their last months at Concentrated Animal Feeding Operations (also known as CAFOs).
 Here, tens of thousands of cattle are confined together and reared to slaughter weight on vast dirt feedlots with no access to pasture or growing green vegetation.
 Instead, they are fed a diet designed to maximize weight gain—typically consisting of grain, corn by-products, animal by-products, cottonseed meal and alfalfa.
 According to the USDA, 5% of the largest feedlots are now responsible for finishing almost 90% of all U.S. beef cattle.
 The JR Simplot Company is reportedly the nation’s largest feedlot with 150,000 cattle on 750 acres.

 Research shows that CAFOs are bad for cattle welfare.
-Cattle are ruminants and designed to eat grass and forage.
+Cattle are ruminants and evolved to eat grass and forage.
 While feeding grain makes cattle grow faster, it makes them more susceptible to disease and frequently causes digestive problems, such as acidosis and feedlot bloat, responsible for over 500,000 premature cattle deaths in 2010.
 Up to 32% of all feedlot cattle suffer from liver abscesses, while respiratory diseases such as cattle pneumonia caused by the dusty conditions kill more than one million cattle a year.
 But instead of trying to prevent stress and illness, most industrial farming operations rely on routine antibiotics to prevent disease, resulting in the development of antibiotic-resistant bacteria (see our section on HUMAN HEALTH).

 Almost nine billion broiler chickens are slaughtered every year in the U.S. In 2006, the average broiler operation produced over 600,000 birds a year.
-A typical broiler barn will hold 20,000-40,000 birds per production cycle, with five or six batches a year.
+A typical broiler barn will hold 20,000-40,000 birds per production cycle, with five or six cycles a year.
 Each bird has about ¾ square foot of floor space during its short life—from chick to slaughter weight in six or seven weeks.
-Most broilers experience no sunlight, pasture, or fresh air, and do not have the ability to express natural behaviors, such as nesting, foraging, dustbathing, pecking, running and flying.
+Most broilers experience no sunlight, pasture or fresh air, and do not have the ability to express natural behaviors, such as nesting, foraging, dustbathing, pecking, running and flying.
 Broilers are raised in barns covered with “litter”—a mix of bedding materials (like wood shavings), feathers, excrement and waste feed.
 Once the birds have spent some time in the barn the ammonia in the litter builds up, which can lead to skin lesions (breast blisters, foot-pad and hock burns).
 Respiratory disease from poor air quality is also a big welfare problem in broiler production, affecting both birds and stockpersons.

-Over 95% of the 303 million laying hens in the U.S. are raised in battery cages, where hens are kept in wire cages in groups of about half a dozen, each with less than the area of a sheet of letter paper to live, leading to feather pecking and cannibalism (see below).
+Over 95% of the 303 million laying hens in the U.S. are still raised in battery cages, where hens are kept in wire cages in groups of about half a dozen, each with less than the area of a sheet of letter paper to live, leading to feather pecking and cannibalism (see below).
 The hens cannot hope to perform natural behaviors, such as nesting, perching, stretching wings, scratching and foraging in the soil, running or flying.
 Tens of thousands of hens are often kept in a single building.
 As if confinement in wire cages wasn’t enough, the concentration of ammonia from the hens’ feces causes serious respiratory problems.

 The recent push to replace battery systems with so-called ‘enriched’ cages is misleading.
-‘Enriched’ cages may offer slightly more room and are claimed to provide better welfare opportunities than a standard battery cage, but enriched cages are still confinement systems and provide very few potential benefits compared to standard cages, and in no way compare with the high-welfare, pasture-based systems supported by AWA certification, for example.
+‘Enriched’ cages may offer slightly more room and are claimed to provide better welfare opportunities than a standard battery cage, but enriched cages are still confinement systems and provide very few potential benefits compared to standard cages, and in no way compare with the high-welfare, pasture-based systems supported by AGW certification, for example.

 Re-designing the Animal: Mutilations